makimenko/gists/README.md

 # Gists
-Offloading from brain to a git frequently used commands and as result releasing some free space for much nicer things ;-)
+Offloading from the brain into a git frequently used commands with a goal to release some free space for much nicer things ;-)

 - [linux](linux/linux.md)
 - [java](java/java.md)